Shivamkanse2104/Infosys-milestone/README.md

 i have upload the sample6.py code file.... can any one check that code, whether it is okay

 Everything is fine but i think the answer to the query should be in text formate but its showing in table format.
 Is that OK? if not i will change the formate to text.

+yeah!!.. can you change the formate and update in milestone4_code.py file and than delete sample6.py file